pnp/PnP/Samples/OutlookNotificationsAPI.WebAPI/README.md

 ### Disclaimer ###
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

 ----------

-# How to use? #
+# How to Use? #
 The first step is to create and host your Web API somewhere – it needs to be deployed and validated by the Outlook Notifications REST API before we can get notifications sent to it.
 In terms of validation, it’s pretty straight forward.
 When we ask the Outlook Notifications REST API to start sending notifications (by creating a subscription) to your Web API – it will go ahead and send a validation token to it.

 The Web API needs to respond with the same validation token within 5 seconds, if it can achieve that – a subscription for notifications will be created and returned to the client application (creating the subscription).

-Deploy your Web API to a hosting provider, for instance Microsoft Azure: <https://azure.microsoft.com/en-us/>.
+Deploy your Web API to a hosting provider, for instance a web app on Microsoft Azure: <https://azure.microsoft.com/en-us/documentation/scenarios/web-app/>.

 # Response Models #
 The following models are implemented in the sample.
-They serve to help out when dealing with the notification requests (parsing the JSON).
+They serve to help out when dealing with the notification requests (parsing the received JSON).

-The ResponseModel<T> class is the main container for the response itself.
+The generic ResponseModel class is the main container for the response itself.
 In the sample it will contain a collection of the NotificationModel class.

 ```C#
 public class ResponseModel<T>
 {